bentole/dhcpProxy/README.md

 6. (Optional) Start the virtual environment

+# Caveats

+This script is in early development and is high experimental, yet works as a charm if installed as described.
+A major current caveat is that this initial version only supports ONE relay agent.
+Currently working on this.

+Another caveat is that there is little to none fault handling so if it catches an unknown it will CRASH..
+So don't put this into a production environment just yet :)

 		- source ENVDIR/bin/activate

 7. Change the variables on top of the script according to your setup